A Key to Managing Projects

 We need to add this dimension of run-the-business vs. change-the-business projects to our project portfolio management process if we want to give ourselves the best opportunity to succeed.

-In my Project Prioritization Evaluation Tool, I recommend grouping your projects into run-the-business and change-the-business categories and limiting the company to just one or two change-the-business initiatives as part of your focus few.
+In my Project Prioritization Evaluation Tool, I recommend grouping your projects into run-the-business and change-the-business categories and limiting the company to just one or two change-the-business initiatives as part of your Focus Few.

 As your capabilities grow and your relevant time horizon grows, you can always add change-the-business efforts.
-But during this period of economic uncertainty and scarce resources, I’d offer that going all-in on one or two transformative projects is the best course of action to get back to growth and on the path to profitability.
+But during periods of economic uncertainty and scarce resources, I'd offer that going all-in on one or two transformative projects is the best course of action to get back to growth and on the path to profitability.